 - document all procedures and measures

-In order to fulfill the requirements of the HACCP system, ADDINOL has been certified to ISO 21469.
+ADDINOL has been certified to ISO 21469 and fulfills the requirements of the HACCP system.
 ISO 21469 specifies standards and hygiene requirements for the composition, production and use of special lubricants.
 This includes lubricants for use in machinery of the food, cosmetics, pharmaceutical, feed and tobacco industries.

 The halal approval requires the production of food according to the Islamic dietary regulations.
 Lubricants used in the production of halal products are also subject to these regulations.
 To ensure this, we do not use any animal products in the manufacture of our lubricants.
 In addition, all food lubricants are without ethanol.
 This means, they are alcohol-free.
 Halal approval is granted annually by Halal Control.